idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 .. sidebox::

-   For those who haven't read the `history of UTF-8
+   Do read the `history of UTF-8
    <http://doc.cat-v.org/bell_labs/utf-8_history>`_ with
    :ref-author:`Rob Pike`, :ref-author:`Ken Thompson` and a New Jersey diner placemat.